-Cultivar selection is one; if not the most important management decision a producer must make for the duration of growing season.
+Cultivar selection is one of the most important management decisions a producer must make each growing season.
 Improper variety selection generally cannot be overcome with management.
-Starting with the greatest genetic potential will generally the highest yield with all other things being considered equal.
+Starting with the greatest genetic potential will generally produce the highest yield with all other things being considered equal.
 Careful consideration should go into selecting varieties that are well adapted to Mid-South growing region and to certain geographical regions within the state due to the rising cost of seed and associated technology fees.